What is a “Biological Engineer” – and who hires them?

 The path-breaking new “biological engineering” discipline created at MIT is a launch pad for a range of industry careers.
 As “biological engineering” is often not recognized by human resources at most companies, profiles of BE SB graduates who have pursued industry careers, along with a roster of companies who have hired them help illustrate the types of positions where BE graduates have successfully contributed their talents.
 Each fall, the BE Career Expo provides a formal setting to recruit BE SB students, along with BE PhD and postdoctoral students.
 The BE Career Development Office accepts job postings year-round, and assists with hosting recruiting events.

-The deadline to register is October 2nd.
+The deadline to register has been extended to October 12, 2018.